dannysu/hash0/README.md

 - passwordmaker.org allows you to pick various algorithms.
 But runs only 1 iteration.

+The current version of hash0 is v2, which has fixes for issues found in a [security audit by Defuse Security][9] of v1 of hash0.

 ## Ease of Use

 All of these other hash password generation sites use the domain + master